zulkifal/aws/README.md

 Java:
 - Retrieve an encrypted email from S3 bucket: get-encrypted-mail.java

+Ruby:
+- Retrieve an encrypted email from S3 bucket: get-encrypted-mail.rb

 WARNING: These samples are not meant to be used in production, please test the code in a staging environment and make necessary changes to make it production ready.